 You take care of the factors that you can influence like diet and hygiene.
 We’ll take care of the rest, with professional cleanings and checkups, plus gum disease treatment and restorative dentistry as necessary.

 And, while we’re at it, maybe we can give you a brighter smile, too.
 You’re never too old to enjoy the benefits of a beautiful smile.

-To learn more about maintaining the health and beauty of your family’s smiles in Columbus, OH, please call (614) 848-5001 today for an appointment with family dentist Dr. Mike Firouzian at Firouzian Dentistry.
+To learn more about maintaining the health and beauty of your family’s smiles, please call (614) 848-5001 today for an appointment with Columbus, Ohio dentist Dr. Mike Firouzian at Firouzian Dentistry.